 Click here to download the Nomination Form

-A subcommittee of the Awards Committee, including the Awards Committee chair, will review the nominations and make a final decision on which chapters will receive the awards.
+The Chapter Professional Development Award Jury will review the nominations and make a final decision on which chapters will receive the awards.
 Each nominee shall be considered individually and confidentially and will be judged according to the criteria listed above.
-To ensure confidentiality, contact with members of AALL other than the person(s) nominating, other Awards Committee members should be avoided.
+To ensure confidentiality, contact with members of AALL other than the person(s) nominating, other Chapter Professional Development Award Jury members should be avoided.

 Frequency and number of awards: Either or both Award(s) may be presented annually, but there is no requirement that either Award be given each year.